 Start your morning off in the best way possible by treating yourself to a brunch experience at the aesthetically-pleasing café, Pink & Yellow.
 This thoughtfully designed café not only offers a visually stunning ambiance but also offers a unique twist on your traditional brunch, with its tapas-style breakfast menu.

-Choose from delectable egg tacos and mouth watering banana bread to fluffy pancakes and an array of other tempting options.
-Not only is the food presented beautifully, but it also surpasses all expectations in taste, making it truly some of the best food we have ever tasted!
+Not only is the food presented beautifully, but it also surpasses all expectations in taste, it was some of the best breakfast food we have ever had!

-Vilnius is full of rich history and ancient buildings, so one of the best things to do is wonder around the streets and discover Vilnius’ iconic landmarks.
-Start at Cathedral Square, where the magnificent Vilnius Cathedral proudly stands.
+Vilnius is full of rich history and ancient buildings, so one of the best things to do is wander around the streets and discover Vilnius’ iconic landmarks.
+Start at Cathedral Square, where the Vilnius Cathedral proudly stands and make your way into the Old Town.

 One of the most iconic and unique attractions in Vilnius is the opportunity to take a hot air balloon ride over the charming Old Town.
 What makes this experience even more special is that Vilnius is one of the few capital cities in the world that permits hot air balloons to soar above its historic streets.
 It’s the perfect photo opportunity to capture the picturesque streets from above.